TheKrainBow/push_swap/README.md

 ## DO NOT USE THIS CODE AS A REFERENCE

 ### Goal of the project:
-In this project, you must sort a series of number, using simple operations[^operation] on two stacks.
+In this project, you must sort a series of number, using simple operations on two stacks.

 ### Parts implemented:
 - ✅ push_swap